hasibzunair/cxr-predictor/README.md

 #### WORK IN PROGRESS
-## Predict different radiological conditions from chest X-ray images
+## Pretrained models for classification, segmentation and detection of different radiological conditions from chest X-ray images

-This is a package for predicting different radiological conditions from chest X-ray images.
+This is a package with pretrained models to interpret different radiological conditions from chest X-ray images.

 ### 1. Getting started